proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```

 This is an **invokable finder** like it is described in the prooph docs.
 It receives the query message as first argument
 and a `React\Promise\Deferred` as second argument.
-Instead of returning the query result the finder has to resolve
+Instead of returning the query result a finder has to resolve
 the deferred object.
 The reason for this is that prooph's query bus can be used in an async non-blocking I/O runtime
 as well as a normal blocking PHP runtime.
 The integrated GraphQL server also supports both runtimes so it is a good
 idea to always work with those promise and deferred objects provided by the `ReactPHP` library (unfortunately, we have no